hasura/graphql-engine/docs/graphql/manual/migrations/reference/how-it-works.rst

   :local:

 This is an explainer on how the Hasura Migration system works.
-To understand how to use the system, refer to :ref:`migrations`.
+To understand how to use the system, refer to :doc:`Migrations & Metadata <../index>`.

 Metadata
 --------